RenderKit/embree/doc/src/api.md

   oneAPI DPC++ compiler 165 from 2022.03.10.
 Thus under Windows the `--benchmark` mode of the tutorials uses host timers.

-- JIT caching does currently not work when specialization constants are used.
-For that reason the `viewer_sycl` tutorial disables JIT caching when enabling specific Embree features using the `--features` command line option.

 - Embree does not yet properly uses global SYCL pointers, which requires using the `-cl-intel-force-global-mem-allocation` and `-cl-intel-no-local-to-generic` option when compiling Embree DPC++